A Style Guide for Students Writing Papers and Reports

 It's not necessarily wrong to point out what traps you fell into, but present that in the context of a discussion of design tradeoffs.
 Sometimes the correct design may be impossible to determine a priori, making some early experiments essential.
 But that doesn't mean it should be presented as a history lesson.
 Discuss the alternatives, say what you did to investigate the implications, and then present your design decision.

-Also, be forthright about the limitations of your design.
-Also, make sure you justify any shortcuts/limitations convincingly.
+Importantly, be forthright about the limitations and assumptions of your design.
+Also, make sure you justify any shortcuts/limitations convincingly

 Implementation